What should I bring with me? What should I leave at home?

 Most traditional residence hall rooms are not carpeted, however many residents choose provide area rugs or carpet remnants themselves.
-North Bergstrom, East House, Pioneer Hall, Frontier Hall, Carroll Street Apartments, College Avenue Apartments, and Hartwell Apartments living units are carpeted.
+Pioneer Hall, Frontier Hall, Carroll Street Apartments, College Avenue Apartments, and Hartwell Apartments living units are carpeted.

-Air conditioning is provided in New Hall, Pioneer Hall, Frontier Hall, Wright House, the basement level of Swarthout Hall, the Charles House lounge, and the campus apartments.
+Air conditioning is provided in New Hall, Pioneer Hall, Frontier Hall, the lower level of Swarthout Hall, and the campus apartments.
 Students may not install their own air conditional units.

 Are there laundry facilities on campus?

 Laundry facilities are provided in each residential building.
 Laundry machines on campus are operated using Carroll Cash , Laundry machines at Carroll University do not accept quarters as a form of payment.
 Our traditional residence halls and suite style residence halls each have five (5) washers and five (5) dryers available for resident use.
 Residents can use the Laundry View system to check availability of machines and log maintenance requests.
 High Efficiency laundry detergent is recommended.

 Does Carroll University provide custodial and maintenance services?

 Custodial services are provided in all common living areas (hallways, lobbies, lounges, common-area kitchens, restrooms, etc.).
 It is the residents' responsibility to clean their own rooms.
 Vacuum cleaners and some basic cleaning tools may be checked out at the front desks of the traditional and suite style halls.